Kerosene: Chemical processes

+Aliphatic kerosene is a type of kerosene which has a low aromatic hydrocarbon content.
+The aromatic content of crude oil varies greatly from oil field to oil field, however by solvent extraction, it is possible to separate aromatic hydrocarbons from aliphatic (alkane) hydrocarbons.
+A common method is solvent extraction with methanol, DMSO or sulfolane.
+Aromatic kerosene is a grade of kerosene with a large concentration of aromatic hydrocarbons, an example of this would be Exxon's Solvesso 150.

+Kerosene is commonly used in metal extraction as the diluent.
+For example, in copper extraction by LIX-84, it can be used in mixer settlers.

-Kerosene is used as a diluent in the PUREX extraction process, but it is increasingly being supplanted by dodecane.
+Kerosene is used as a diluent in the PUREX extraction process, but it is increasingly being supplanted by dodecane and other artificial hydrocarbons such as TPH (hydrogenated propylene trimer).
+Traditionally the UK plants at Sellafield used aromatic kerosene to reduce the radiolysis of TBP while the French nuclear industry tended to use diluents with very little aromatic content.
+The French nuclear reprocessing plants typically use TPH as their diluent.
+In recent times, it has been shown by Mark Foreman at Chalmers that aliphatic kerosene can be replaced in solvent extraction with HVO100, which is a second generation biodiesel made by Neste.

 In X-ray crystallography, kerosene can be used to store crystals.
 When a hydrated crystal is left in air, dehydration may occur slowly.
 This makes the color of the crystal become dull.
 Kerosene can keep air away from the crystal.

 It can be also used to prevent air from re-dissolving in a boiled liquid, and to store alkali metals such as potassium, sodium, and rubidium (with the exception of lithium, which is less dense than kerosene, causing it to float).

 In entertainment

 Kerosene is often used in the entertainment industry for fire performances, such as fire breathing, fire juggling or poi, and fire dancing.
 Because of its low flame temperature when burnt in free air, the risk is lower should the performer come in contact with the flame.
 Kerosene is generally not recommended as fuel for indoor fire dancing, as it produces an unpleasant (to some) odor, which becomes poisonous in sufficient concentration.
 Ethanol was sometimes used instead, but the flames it produces look less impressive, and its lower flash point poses a high risk.